alessandroNarcisi96/Football-Match-Outcome-Prediction/README.md

 It seems that there is need a more complex model as well.
 A good attempt could be the AdaBoost as it is shared in part the same logic of Random Forest:Information Gain.
+In addition it turns out that it performs pretty well in case of multiclassification problem(https://scikit-learn.org/stable/auto_examples/ensemble/plot_adaboost_multiclass.html)

 The score are better now:
 Accuracy: 0.5156446948913769